 Enroll in One of Our Programs Today

 Springbrook Behavioral Hospital, located in Hernando County, Florida, is here to help adults improve their mental health.
 With the help of our multidisciplinary team, you will receive the counseling and support you need to begin recovery.
-If you have additional questions about our outpatient rehab programs, reach out to us at 352-600-3288.
-Or you can submit a confidential contact form online.
+If you have additional questions about our outpatient rehab programs, or you can submit a confidential contact form online.
 Take the next step to improve your mental health today.
 Our team is here to guide you one day at a time.